 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read More...

 Remember the first time touring you realized your GPS didn’t distinguish between paved and gravel roads?
 Were you as unprepared as I was on a 15c road rim?
 Ahead, chunky railroad gravel.
 Behind, smooth shopping cart pavement.
 What did you do?
 Did you turn around like a wiener?
 Did you take an alternate paved route back home?
-Or did you push your bikes limits and take on that gravel?
+Or did you push the limits of your bike and take on that gravel?
 If you were riding the Raleigh Stuntman, you may not have noticed this moment at all.

 The Stuntman is in its element everywhere.